facebook/docusaurus/website/docs/guides/docs/sidebar.md

 To make it **easier to adopt**, Docusaurus supports **multiple number prefix patterns**.

-By default, Docusaurus will **remove the number prefix** from the doc id, title, label and url paths.
+By default, Docusaurus will **remove the number prefix** from the doc id, title, label and URL paths.

 :::caution